danja/hyperdata-static/quiet/daniel-notes_2022-09-09.md

 I'm reasonably healthy, physically and mentally (ok, at least nothing too pathological: slight belly - too much beer; prone to anxiety, rather disorderly attention).

+Got a small field I haven't really done anything with yet (fruit tree fail - deer ate sapling's bark, fool Danny).
+Veg plot is current inundated with 'Johnson Grass', an invasive thing.
+I need to spend a day or two pulling it out, bit funny given the UK PM situation.

 ## Coding

 I'm definitely not a _great_ coder, but have been doing it long enough that I'm _good enough_ for most things.
 Agnostic over choice of language, whatever's appropriate to the task.
 Probably spent most time with Java, though haven't done any in a long while.
 Familiar with most Web tech, 'full-stack'-ish.
 I've got a virtual server with [blog etc](https://hyperdata.it/), couple of little services.
 The [beep thing](https://hyperdata.it/webbeep/) is fun.